Buying and Selling Houses in Malaysia

 4. Purchasing an apartment or a flat with no strata title

-- You are eligible to resell the apartment or flat to any sub-buyer.
+- In case the housing developer still on the way pending for getting the strata title for an apartment or a flat it intend to sells to you, the housing developer will need to sign a deed of assignment rather than a transfer form that undertakes to provide you the title when it been released.- You are eligible to resell the apartment or flat to any sub-buyer.
 However, you will need the approval from the housing developer for you to resell it and the housing developer possess the right to ask for 0.5% of the buying price as administrative fee which is limited to a maximum of RM500.

 - At the time the strata title is released, the housing developer is going to sign the form of transferring so that the apartment or flat will transfer to you.